-(1.4) Ministry Staff should base their classification assessment on available information (leadership in the marketplace, history of leading, input and critique of the ministry, etc.).
+(1.4) Ministry Staff should base their classification assessment on the available information (leadership in the marketplace, history of leading, input and critique of the ministry, etc.).

 (2) Schedule Meetings With Identified Candidates

-(2.1) Upon identification of an “A” leader, the Ministry Staff person should setup a meeting with the potential leader.
+(2.1) Upon identification of an “A” leader, the Ministry Staff person should set up a meeting with the potential leader.

 (2.2) The meeting (breakfast, lunch, dinner, other?) is for the purpose of continuing the assessment process and determining next steps with the candidate.